hnuzhy/CV_DL_Gather/robot_manipulation/Dexterous_Hand_Grasp.md

 ## Hardwares

 * [**ShadowHand** Shadow Dexterous Hand Series - Research and Development Tool](https://www.shadowrobot.com/dexterous-hand-series/) [As a widely used five-finger robotic dexterous hand, `ShadowHand` amounts to `26 degrees of freedom (DoF)`, in contrast with `7 DoF` for a typical `parallel gripper`.
-Such high dimensionality magnifies the difficulty in both generating valid grasp poses and planning the execution trajectories, and thus distinguishes the dexterous grasping task from its counterpart for parallel grippers.]
+Such high dimensionality magnifies the difficulty in both generating valid grasp poses and planning the execution trajectories, and thus distinguishes the dexterous grasping task from its counterpart for parallel grippers.]

 ## Materials